How will you be remembered?

 It’s a question that is often at the forefront of my mind these days.
 See, it occurred to me recently that I’m doing more than just living — I’m creating a legacy.
 I’m authoring my story but the thing is, it isn’t just my story anymore, because I have a family.

 The question I find I’m asking myself is: What memories of me will be most prominent in the minds of my children or my spouse?
-And this forces me to take more care in the day to day.
+This forces me to take more care in the day-to-day.

-One day, will hearing the words “you’re just like your mother” cause my children to beam with pride or wince with frustration?
+One day, will hearing the words “you’re just like your mother” make my children beam with pride or wince with frustration?

 Will their childhood be a time they reflect on with fondness?
 Will they be just as thankful to be my children as I was to be their mother?